minakod/minakod.github.io/projects/myProject2.md

 Through this project, I found that testing by a user who did not know about it with a clear description is very important.
 Because of the test, I could point out what to improve and have a different perspective of the project to add on.
 When I test it by myself, I know how it supposed to work so easily miss a section that is unclear to the users.
 On the other hand, a tester can find many parts that I missed.
 Additionally, thinking about the target audience makes more efficient on creating projects.
 There are no such products that can be used by *anyone*.
 Therefore, it would be nice to focus on the target audience, how they are going to use it, when they will interact with it and so on.

-You can learn more at the [dropbox](https://www.dropbox.com/s/3ni11qx8upnt1r7/FinalPresentation.mov?dl=0).
+You can learn more about this app [here](https://www.dropbox.com/s/3ni11qx8upnt1r7/FinalPresentation.mov?dl=0).